flouciel/flouciel.github.io/src/content/blog/rethinking-threat-modeling.md

 ### Close Thoughts

 Threat modeling is an ongoing process, not a final destination.
-It is not something you finish and are cheerful about.
-By expanding the perspective, I think we can see the bigger picture beyond the obvious threats, and gain a better understand the unexpected risks that lie ahead.
-Let's build more resilient, effective and secure application.
+It's not something you finish and feel good about.
+By expanding our perspective, I think we can see the bigger picture beyond the obvious threats and gain a better understanding of the unexpected risks that lie ahead.
+Let's build more resilient, effective, and secure applications.